 Many traders would like to transition to quantitative trading but think it is overwhelmingly complicated.
 However, there are many levels of quantitative trading and if the right tools are used, the complexity level decreases significantly to the point that any trader who knows simple arithmetic can do it.

 Even those who use backtesting tools in an attempt to evaluate the potential of trading systems based on chart patterns, lagging indicators, or other ambiguous signals, such as support & resistance and trendlines, to name a few, and although they have made a step towards quantitative trading, they often fail to accomplish their goal mainly due to the pitfalls of this methodology.
-In a nutshell, this methodology fails because of a combination of small samples, curve-fitting and the worse of all, data-mining bias, which grows uncontrollably high when new ideas are tested on the same historical data more than once.
+In a nutshell, this methodology fails because of a combination of small samples, curve-fitting and data-mining bias.
+The latter grows uncontrollably high when new ideas are tested on the same historical data more than once.

 The extra steps that are required to test for the presence of bias and determine whether a trading method has true potential are taken by few.
 The following principles are known to reduce the bias inherent in the trading system development process: